-If you are building a new home down here, and you do care about the birds, consider these tips on how to minimize the impact of construction on their populations:
+If you are building a new home down here, and you do care about the birds, here are some tips on how to minimize the impact of construction on their populations:

-- Find out about the relevant rules and regulations that protect wildlife in your country and make sure that your contractor is aware of them.
-In fact, before even buying a property, make sure that there are no endangered species nesting on it so that you do not get taken to court.
+- First, find out about the relevant rules and regulations that protect wildlife in your country and make sure that your contractor is aware of them.
+In fact, before even buying a property, make sure that there are no endangered species nesting, living or growing on it so that you do not get taken to court.
+In some environmentally protected areas in our two villages, it is actually illegal to remove cardon cacti and elephant trees!

-- Make sure your contractor has a plan for dealing with both solid waste and hazardous waste from the construction and that he or she does not just dump it locally in the bush.
+- Third, make sure your contractor has a plan for dealing with both solid waste and hazardous waste from the construction and that he or she does not just dump it locally in the bush.

-- Minimize soil erosion from water and wind to prevent soil loss.
+- Fourth, minimize soil erosion from water and wind to prevent soil loss.

-- Try to schedule construction activities so as to minimize conflict with the birds’ breeding season; you may need to consult with a local biologist on this.
+- Fifth, try to schedule construction activities so as to minimize conflict with the birds’ breeding season; you may need to consult with a local biologist on this.
 At the very least, make an attempt to minimize light and noise pollution during the birds’ breeding activities.

 Why should we care about birds?
 Birding (AKA bird-watching) continues to be one of the fastest growing hobbies in North America.
 One in five of us spends an average of over 100 days a year watching, monitoring, feeding, filming, or photographing the 900 or so different kinds of birds in the U.S. and Canada, almost doubling those into gardening.
 Birds, being so numerous, so colourful and so diverse, are likely the most common types of wild animals we see on a regular basis.
 More than a quarter of our households have installed feeders and bird houses in our backyards and almost ten percent of us have bought bird identification books and binoculars and taken trips specifically to see birds and attend hundreds of bird festivals all over North America.
 That is big bucks for our economy!